SenyuanLiu/School-Work/README.md

  - MATH 104C: Advanced Numerical Analysis     Implemented by Python

     Inside this folder, you will find my final project on a Cellar problem regarding to numerical analysis

+ - PSTAT 131:Satistical Machine Learning     Implemented by R-Studio

+    This paper will establish an appropriate model to predict whether mushrooms are poisonous according to their characteristics.
+It is very important for us to know which features in the mushroom feature data set will lead to death and which features are suitable for eating.